 - This text is integral to your learning & final examination with at least 50% of activities being derived from the case study.
 It is available from the Co-op Bookshop: Trussel, J & Frazer, JD, 2012, The Lakeside Company: Case Studies in Auditing, 12th edn, Pearson, Prentice Hall, Upper Saddle River, NJ.
 ISBN: 13-9780132567251.

 - This text is referred to and used throughout the unit.
-PLEASE NOTE this is a new & updated edition.
-This is ONLY available as an e-Text from the publisher: http://www.wileydirect.com.au/buy/auditing-a-practical-approach-3rd-edition: Moroney, R, Campbell, F & Hamilton, J , 2017, Auditing: A Practical Approach, 3rd edn, John Wiley and Sons Ltd, Australia, Milton, Qld.
+The e-text is strongly recommended though a much more expensive printed version is available.
+PLEASE NOTE the link to the publisher website for purchase: http://www.wileydirect.com.au/buy/auditing-a-practical-approach-3rd-edition/:: Moroney, R, Campbell, F & Hamilton, J , 2017, Auditing: A Practical Approach, 3rd edn, John Wiley and Sons Ltd, Australia, Milton, Qld.
 ISBN: 978-0-7303-2649-6.

 Teaching and assessment